duckietown/challenge-aido1_LF1-baseline-ILlogs/extract_data/README.md

 ## Tensorflow baseline "Solution template" for challenge `aido_LF`

-Learning remarks:
+## Data extraction

+Note: The supported way is to run data extraction is using Docker.
+We advise having it installed before continuing.

+To be able to run imitation learning, we first download and process and number of logs of recorded driving behavior.
+To select logs whose behavior you would like to imitate, go to: http://logs.duckietown.org/
+The logs we are downloading for this baseline are specified in `src/download_logs.py`.
+Furthermore to save space, the logs are preprocessed to have a certain size and make them gray-scale in `src/extract_data_functions.py`.

-For learning you can execute the commands in the Makefile in chronological order.
+To run the extraction pipeline you can execute the commands in the Makefile in chronological order.

 For ease of use a Makefile is provided to support all steps in using this template.
-There are two ways of running the makefile.
-Using docker and without.
-Without docker you will need to have configured the GPU drivers for learning correctly.

 # Docker
 ## Download and extract data

+This downloads the `.bag` log files and extracts the important data into `.h5` files.

 Type: `make extract_data`

 ## Make extracted data accessible for learning step

+This simply copies over the extracted data to the `../learning` folder.

 Type: `make copy_for_learning`

-Type: `make learn-docker`